jdecaron/c19coalition/_organizations/bella-canvas.md

 layout: organization
 name: Bella  + Canvas
 description: Bella + Canvas is a producer of retail quality apparel for the printwear market.
-Their LA manufacturing facility can produce non-medical face covers quicly at a massive scale, helping to solve the face mask shortage around the world.
-Masks are sold to retail and wholesale customers.
+Their LA manufacturing facility is producing non-medical face covers at a massive scale for retail and wholesale customers around the world.
 type:
   - supply-ppe
   - sell-ppe-to-consumers